TianTYC/TianTYC.github.io/_pages/about.md

 ## 🔥 News
 - *2025.12*: 🎉 One paper is accepted by **INFOCOM 2026**!
+- *2025.10*: 🎉 Awarded the Third Prize of SSC Competition@MobiCom2025
 - *2025.08*: 🎉 Two papers are accepted by **IMWUT/UbiComp 2025**!
 - *2024.03*: 🎉 Two papers are accepted by **TMC**!
 - *2023.05*: 🎉 One paper is accepted by **IoTJ**!